 Join NASA Commander Suni Williams to tour her office: the International Space Station!
 Start with the "Harmony, Tranquility, Unity" tour to explore sleeping and hygiene stations.
-Then tour the laboratories, observation, exercise, and multi-purpose modules, and command central at this link: https:// www.nasa.gov/mission_pages/station/main/suni_iss tour.html
+Then tour the laboratories, observation, exercise, and multipurpose modules, and command central.

 Design your own space station and explain why you included each feature.

-Consider the following questions: How would you modify your interior and exterior design for optimal mission achievement?
+How would you modify your interior and exterior design for optimal mission achievement?
 What features would you add to ensure astronauts can stay mentally and physically healthy?

-Explain each and compare to the current features of the ISS.
+Explain each and compare to the ISS.